 Have Earnings And Dividends Been Growing?

-Businesses with shrinking earnings are tricky from a dividend perspective.
+Companies with falling earnings are riskier for dividend shareholders.
 If earnings fall far enough, the company could be forced to cut its dividend.
-Strategic Education's earnings per share have fallen at approximately 12% a year over the previous five years.
-When earnings per share fall, the maximum amount of dividends that can be paid also falls.
+So we're not too excited that Strix Group's earnings are down 2.9% a year over the past five years.

 The Bottom Line